- [ home ]

 - [ distance delivery ]

 - [ resources ]

 Presents advanced networking design and implementation techniques through experiments with network measurement equipment, switches, routers, and management interfaces.
-The course primarily focuses on advanced technologies including Multiple Spanning tree (MST-802.1s), Hacking and DoS attacks on networking protocols using tools like Yersinia and securing against the attacks, Router Redundancy Protocols (HSRP,VRRP, GLBP), QoS (CoS, DSCP), Traffic Shaping and Queuing, MPLS (VPLS, L3 VPN), Traffic Engineering (RSVP).
+The course primarily focuses on data center technologies for capacity, scalability and fault tolerance including Multiple Spanning Tree (MST-802.1s), DoS attacks prevention Router Redundancy Protocols (HSRP,VRRP, GLBP), Load Balancing, VMWare networking, QoS (CoS, DSCP), Traffic Shaping and Queuing, MPLS (VPLS, L3 VPN), Traffic Engineering (RSVP).
 Each experiment focuses on some particular aspect of system management, development, or maintenance.
 Procedures require the use of actual commercial equipment, services, observation, reporting of behavior, and performance, compared to specified requirements.
 Along with implementation techniques student will also develop the ability to understand the externalities associated with efficient network design.

-An additional 3 hours of unscheduled lab time are required.
+An additional 4-6 hours of unscheduled lab time is required.

 TLEN 5460 (Telecommunications Laboratory).
 TLEN 5370 (IP Routing Protocols) recommended.

 If a proctor is indicated as “required” above, you will need an appropriate person to proctor exams/quizzes for the course.
 Examples of an appropriate person to proctor your exams/quizzes are your supervisor/manager, an education/training or personnel official in your company, or a librarian.
 The proctor may not be a friend, relative, or co-worker.
 The proctor’s address must be a business address.
 More detailed information about proctors is available on our Exam/Quiz Proctor page.

 For those able to come to campus, CAETE provides free proctoring services.